dchevell/sourcepy/README.md

 $
 ```

 ## Features

 Sourcepy provides a number of features to bridge the gap between Python and
 shell semantics to give you the full power and flexibility of your Python
 functions natively from your shell.

+### Source python functions & variables natively in your shell

+Functions and variables sourced from Python files are available directly in the
+shell, just as though you'd sourced a regular shell script.
+Where possible,
+variables are converted into supported shell equivalents: strings, integers,
+arrays and associative arrays.

+Even class objects are supported, with namespaced methods available from the
+shell and values/properties available in an associative array named for the
+instance.

 ### Dynamically generated argument parsing